georgepatterson2002/majool-inventory-system/README.md

 ## Why I Built This

-As part of managing inventory workflows for Majool Inc., I saw the need for a unified system that connected product data across Shopify, warehouse scanners, and order sync platforms.
+As part of managing inventory workflows for Majool Inc., I saw the need for a unified system that connected product data across mutliple online selling platforms, warehouse scanners, and order sync platforms.
 I designed this system to eliminate spreadsheet chaos, reduce inventory mismatches, and make life easier for warehouse and ops teams.

 ## 📦 Shipping Assumptions